LLM Reference

 Magistral Small 2506 vs ShieldGemma 9B

-Magistral Small 2506 (2026) and ShieldGemma 9B (2024) are frontier reasoning models from MistralAI and Google DeepMind.
-Magistral Small 2506 ships a 128K-token context window, while ShieldGemma 9B ships a 8K-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+Magistral Small 2506 (2025) and ShieldGemma 9B (2024) are frontier reasoning models from MistralAI and Google DeepMind.
+Magistral Small 2506 ships a 128k-token context window, while ShieldGemma 9B ships a 8k-token context window.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.
 It focuses on practical selection signals rather than broad model-family marketing.
-The goal is to make the tradeoff clear before deeper testing.

 Magistral Small 2506 fits 16x more tokens; pick it for long-context work and ShieldGemma 9B for tighter calls.